 Coming Soon CC

 If your website isn’t quite ready to show to the world yet, this plugin offers visitors a way to join a mailing list for when the big reveal happens.
 Just deactivate the plugin when you’re ready to go live, and then delete it.

-This plugin adds a code from your website to Google Analytics so that you can analyze your website data and traffic.
+This plugin adds code from your website to Google Analytics so that you can analyze your website data and traffic.

 Google XML Sitemaps